 Until 1978 the boats ferried passengers to and from Blakeney Point nature reserve, leaving from Morston quay at high tide and from the lower harbour at low tide with people often having to paddle across the marshes to catch the boat!
 For some years in the 60s and 70s, Graham ran his boat from Blakeney Quay before returning to Morston in the 1980s.

-Having started all those years ago with just the one boat, we now have 6 purpose built ferries fitted out to Maritime Coastguard Agency standards.
+Having started all those years ago with just the one boat, Beans Boats have 4 purpose built ferries fitted out to Maritime Coastguard Agency standards.